 At the farm

-Sound husbandry practices in growing, collecting, transporting and handling birds reduces risks of food safety hazards in poultry meat products.
+Sound husbandry practices in growing, collecting, transporting and handling birds reduces the risks of food safety hazards in poultry meat products.
 Australia’s poultry meat industry aims for best practice, constantly researching to develop new techniques that will enhance both bird health and welfare and food safety for consumers.

 At processing, good food handling practices are supported by systems which ensure consistency and high standards.
 These include: